Peter890206/Skin-Feature-Tracking/Peter_DFE/DFE_torch/README.md

 The dfe_torch_image here is the image name, you can change it.
 Once you build the image, you can run the following command to run the image:
     `sudo docker run -it --gpus=all --ipc=host -v (your folder path):(folder path in the container) --name=(your container name) dfe_torch_image bash`
-If you want to check the command detailly, please check the presentation in "NordlingLab/All_Presentations/Presentations_Lab/Peter_docker_introduction_231003.pptx" in our NAS.

-- **Option 3 (Most Recommended)**:
-Download and load the image tar file.
-The image.tar file can be found in the folder "DigitalUPDRS/QPD_Shared/Peter_DFE_Docker_Env" in our NAS.
-You can just download it and use following command to load the image:
-    `sudo docker load -i image.tar`
-Once you build the image, you can run the following command to run the image:
-    `sudo docker run -it --gpus=all --ipc=host -v (your folder path):(folder path in the container) --name=(your container name) dfe_torch_image bash`
-If you want to check the command detailly, please check the presentation in "NordlingLab/All_Presentations/Presentations_Lab/Peter_docker_introduction_231003.pptx" in our NAS.

 ## How to use **DFE_tracking_torch_Peter.py**?